Columbia (pilot boat): End of service

 On November 26, 1898, while returning to Boston from the outer station, after putting Thomas Cooper, William Abbott, John Fawcett, Joseph Fawcett and Axel Olsen aboard incoming vessels, the Columbia was driven ashore at the notorious Sand Hills beach in Scituate in the great Portland Gale with the loss of all five men aboard.
 She was designed for rough weather and was only four years old.
 Other vessels were wrecked and homes were smashed in the winter storm.
 The giant seas tossed the Columbia into a seaside cottage.
 When the railroad line was open, Captain Cooper went to see the wreck, and realizing she could not be salvaged, sold her to a marine junk dealer for $300.
 She originally cost $12,00 to build.
 The shell of her remained on the beach at Sand Hills for over thirty years as a marine curiosity.
 For two days, patrolmen of the North Scituate Station picked their way through the wreckage during a snowstorm.
-Captain Cooper, who was not onboard the Columbia, was transferred to the pilot-boat Varuna, No. 6, that he had ownership with.
+Captain Cooper, who was not on board the Columbia, was transferred to the pilot-boat Varuna, No. 6, that he had ownership with.
 Cooper was never the same after the loss of the Columbia and the men that served with him for a number of years.

 The Louise No. 2 replaced the ill-fated Columbia.